Powers of the police in Scotland: Powers of arrest without warrant

 This statement is set out under Police Scotland's Standard Operating Procedure governing the arrest process as the following:"I am arresting you under Section 1 of the Criminal Justice (Scotland) Act 2016 for (general nature of offence).
 The reason for your arrest is that I suspect you have committed an offence and I believe that keeping you in custody is necessary and proportionate for the purposes of bringing you before a court or otherwise dealing with you in accordance with the law.
 Do you understand?
 You are not obliged to say anything but anything you do say will be noted and may be used in evidence.
 Do you understand?
 I do require you to give me your name, date of birth, place of birth, nationality and address.
 You have the right to have a solicitor informed of your arrest and to have access to a solicitor.
-These rights will be explained to you further on arrival at the police station."Where an arrest occurs outwith a police station, a constable must take the person as quickly as is reasonably practicable to a police station.
+These rights will be explained to you further on arrival at the police station."Where an arrest occurs outside a police station, a constable must take the person as quickly as is reasonably practicable to a police station.
 If the person is released by police before being taken to a police station, they can be de-arrested if the constable is satisfied that there are no reasonable grounds for suspecting that the person has committed any offence.